asmirnov82/compute-functions/README.md

 | float, double     | double               |
 | float, float      | float                |

+# Functions

+## Aggregations

+Scalar aggregations operate on an array and reduce the input to a single output value.
+The type of the output depends on Aggregation type.
+Most of the functions (like *min* and *max*) return the same type as the input type.
+Others (like *sum*) widen the type, so it's *int64* for all signed integers, *uint64* for all unsigned integers and *double* for all floating numbers (like *double*, *float* and *Half*).

-## Element-wise binary functions
+## Element-wise arithmetic functions

-All element-wise binary functions accept both arrays and scalars as input.

-Binary functions have the following semantics (which is sometimes called “broadcasting” in other systems such as Pandas):
+All element-wise functions accept both arrays and scalars as input.
+These have the following semantics (which is sometimes called “broadcasting” in other systems such as Pandas):

+*(scalar, scalar)* inputs produce a scalar output (not implemented yet)

 *(array, array)* inputs produce an array output (and both inputs must be of the same length)

 *(scalar, array)* and *(array, scalar)* produce an array output.
 The scalar input is handled as if it were an array of the same length N as the other input, with the same value repeated N times.

+Arithmetic functions expect inputs of numeric type and apply a given arithmetic operation to each element(s) gathered from the input(s).
+If any of the input element(s) is null, the corresponding output element is null.